 Volunteering for Moisture Festival, you can help build sets, create the Palladium, meet and greet the public, help in the office, clean and sweep, take tickets, feed the artists, work backstage, provide security, and the list goes on and on.

-The 2015 festival was fueled by over 200 volunteers filling over 1000 shifts equaling over 4800 hours!
-Almost everyone involved in the festival is a volunteer, from the producers to the Door Babes to our Groud Transporation Drivers.
+The festival is fueled by over 250 volunteers filling over 1500 shifts equaling over 5500 hours, so we need you!
+Almost everyone involved in the festival is a volunteer, from the producers to the Door Babes to our Ground Transportation Drivers.

-Our volunteer coordinator is Jennifer Wensrich.
-To reach her with questions about volunteering for the Moisture Festival, email: firstname.lastname@example.org
+Our volunteer coordinators are Jennifer Wensrich and Kara Sweidel.
+To reach them with questions about volunteering for the Moisture Festival, email: firstname.lastname@example.org

 If you are available for daytime work or pre-festival work and would like to help with administrative, publicity, theater construction or decoration tasks, please let us know!
 If you have experience programming for Filemaker, we would love your assistance to improve our database!